n4demo/learn-to-containerise/README.md

 A possible rebot may be beneficial.

-## clone code to local machine
+## Clone repo code to laptop folder
-* create a new folder c:\
+* create a new folder c:\docker
 * using Windows explorer navigate to this folder a right click for a Bash Git command git clone https://github.com/sixdegreesuk/docker-root or git pull origin master

-## Optional to save time in lab
+## (Optional) to save download time in lab
-To download base images (on wifi) to speed things up in Docker, open a terminal in VS Code or command prompt and run:
+To download base images (on wifi) to speed things up when building Docker images, open a terminal in VS Code or command prompt and run:
 * docker pull ubuntu
 * docker pull python
 * docker pull python:3.6